-The results of the public vote and the Residents Panel were combined with the technical assessment to decide which organisations are offered funding to take their projects forward.
+The results of the public vote and the Residents Panel were combined with the technical assessment to decide which organisations were offered funding to take their projects forward.

-The outcome of the assessment is that six of the applicants have been selected as the preferred projects and can proceed to the next stage to develop detailed plans for delivery.
+The outcome of the assessment is that six applicants were selected as the preferred projects and proceeded to the next stage to develop detailed plans for delivery.

 Twyford House Cricket Club and Shirehampton Football Club:

-Refurbishment and modernisation of the clubhouse / changing facilities and perimeter fencing at the Shirehampton Recreation Ground, Penpole Lane
+Refurbishment and modernisation of the clubhouse and changing facilities at the Shirehampton Recreation Ground, Penpole Lane

 |191 Bristol St Mary’s Shirehampton Scout Group: Scout Hut Renovation||Withdrawn.
 Obtained planning permission for building renovations.|